AgileDave/active-directory-verifiable-credentials/deploy/README.md

 Connect-AzAccount -SubscriptionId <your-subscription-guid>
 ```

-Then run the below command after replacing the respective parameters with the names your choose.
+Then run the below command after replacing the respective parameters with the names of your choice.

 ```powershell
 .\DID-deploy-issuer.ps1 -ResourceGroupName "did-rg" -Location "West Europe" `